 Women whose surgeons used the MarginProbe®️ system during their lumpectomy were 56% less likely to need additional surgery than patients whose surgeons did not use MarginProbe.
-Georgia Breast Care in Marietta and Woodstock, Georgia, gives you every advantage in your fight against cancer.
+Georgia Breast Care in Woodstock, Georgia, gives you every advantage in your fight against cancer.
 To meet with a physician who will employ all of the latest technology in your treatment, call the office or use the online booking tool to schedule your appointment today.

 The MarginProbe system identifies potentially cancerous tissue using electromagnetic waves.
 Surgeons using the MarginProbe system receive almost instant tissue analysis to determine if the area surrounding the tumor contains cancerous cells.
 Once the MarginProbe identifies cancer cells, your surgeon can remove them during your first operation, negating the need for a second operation.
 The FDA-approved MarginProbe system is one of the newest technologies in the fight against breast cancer.